petermsiegel/f-string-apl/∆F/README.md

 ## Shortcuts With Individual Expressions

 Shortcuts often make sense with individual expressions, not just entire **Code** fields.
-They can be manipulated like ordinary APL functions; since they are just that -- ordinary APL functions -- under the covers.
+They can be manipulated like ordinary APL functions; since they are just that&mdash; ordinary APL functions&mdash; under the covers.
 Here, we display one boxed value above the other.

 ```